Queen Elizabeth II Platinum Jubilee Medal: Prince Edward Island

 The Queen Elizabeth II Platinum Jubilee Medal programme in Prince Edward Island saw a total of 584 medals distributed to Islanders.
 The programme ran to the end of the Queen's Platinum Jubilee Year, 5 February 2023.

 Eligible recipients must have resided in the province or had a tangible link to Prince Edward Island; made a significant contribution to Prince Edward Island, a region, community, or a field; and been alive on 6 February 2022.
 Medals were awarded to those who had also devoted themselves to making the province a better place and made a significant contribution, which included providing volunteer service at the local level; contributing to the province's reconciliation efforts with indigenous peoples; contributing to the province's diversity and inclusion goals, including the promotion of the Acadian and Francophone community; served in the Canadian Armed Forces, Royal Canadian Mounted Police, and/or emergency services; and/or made a positive impact on the preservation of the environment.

 Saskatchewan

-Lieutenant Governor Russell Mirasty announced on 30 March 2022 the creation of the Queen Elizabeth II Platinum Jubilee Medal (Saskatchewan), which will honour significant contributions and achievements throughout Saskatchewan.
-7,000 medals will be awarded throughout the province during the jubilee year.

-On 30 August, 70 Saskatchewanians were presented with jubilee medals by Mirasty at the inaugural investiture ceremony, which took place in the Regency Ballroom of the Hotel Saskatchewan, in Regina.
+Lieutenant Governor Russell Mirasty announced on 30 March 2022 the creation of the Queen Elizabeth II Platinum Jubilee Medal (Saskatchewan), which honoured significant contributions and achievements throughout Saskatchewan; 7,000 medals were awarded throughout the province.
+The inaugural investiture took place in the Regency Ballroom of the Hotel Saskatchewan, in Regina, on 30 August, during which Mirasty presented 70 Saskatchewanians with jubilee medals.

 The three minimum criteria for the medal recipients were: be a resident of Saskatchewan or have had a link to Saskatchewan at the time of the grant of the medal; have made a contribution to Canada, Saskatchewan, or to a particular region or community; and have been alive on 6 February 2022.

-Canadian pin

-Every member of parliament was given a limited supply of Queen Elizabeth II Platinum Jubilee pins to distribute.
-The pins have seven sides to represent the Queen's seven decades on the throne and include Elizabeth's royal cypher and maple leaves.